bbauska/HTML5-webdev/html-basics.md

 &lt;nav&gt;, &lt;header&gt;, &lt;footer&gt; and how should each be used in structuring html markup?</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-* `<header>` is used to contain introductory and navigational information about a section of the page.
+* &lt;header&gt; is used to contain introductory and navigational information about a section of the page.
 This can include the section heading, the author&apos;s name, time and date of publication, table of contents, or other navigational information.

-* `<article>` is meant to house a self-contained composition that can logically be independently recreated outside of the page without losing it&apos;s meaining.
+* &lt;article&gt; is meant to house a self-contained composition that can logically be independently recreated outside of the page without losing it&apos;s meaining.
 Individual blog posts or news stories are good examples.

-* `<section>` is a flexible container for holding content that shares a common informational theme or purpose.
+* &lt;section&gt; is a flexible container for holding content that shares a common informational theme or purpose.

-* `<footer>` is used to hold information that should appear at the end of a section of content and contain additional information about the section.
+* &lt;footer&gt; is used to hold information that should appear at the end of a section of content and contain additional information about the section.
 Author&apos;s name, copyright information, and related links are typical examples of such content.